Timoptol Eye drops

 If you become pregnant while using TIMOPTOL tell your doctor.

-Tell your doctor before you have an operation that you are using TIMOPTOL, as it may change the effects of some medicines during anesthesia.
+Tell your doctor before you have an operation that you are using TIMOPTOL, as it may change the effects of some medicines during anaesthesia.

 If you are about to be started on any new medicine tell your doctor and pharmacist that you are using TIMOPTOL.